becdetat/belfryimages.github.com/_posts/2010-07-12-mercurial-undoing-an-uncommitted-merge.md

 ---
-title: Mercurial: Undoing an uncommitted merge
+title: Mercurial - Undoing an uncommitted merge
-layout: default
+layout: post
 date: 2010-07-12
 type: regular
 ---

-I’ve moved from Subversion to Mercurial at work to get past some merge problems SVN was giving me.
+I've moved from Subversion to Mercurial at work to get past some merge problems SVN was giving me.
 After a few teething problems everything is working out fantastic.
-I’m also mainly using the command line rather than a GUI front end which is surprisingly efficient.
+I'm also mainly using the command line rather than a GUI front end which is surprisingly efficient.

 I just did a merge to a stable branch then realised I had forgotten a change that really should be done on the branch I was merging from (just a version number update).
 Unfortunately you can’t seem to merge revisions over the top of an existing uncommitted merge so I needed to roll back the merge and start again.
 In Subversion I would just revert the changes, but Mercurial is a bit smarter about its merges.